vivek1623/pic-search/README.md

 - Performance, minimizing network requests.

-### Output:
+# Output:

-- Please commit on Github/Bitbucket public repo and deploy the application on a public link using any provider like heroku.com or netlify.com or any other platform of your choice.
+- this project is deployed on https://supply-ai-album.herokuapp.com/